MapsPeople/docs/src/shared/getting-started/congrats.md

 * You added functionality for getting directions from one Location to another.
 * You learned how to enable different types of Live Data Domains in your app.

 This concludes the "Getting Started" tutorial, but there's always more to discover.
 To get more inspiration on what to build next please visit our [showcase page](https://www.mapspeople.com/showcases) to see how other clients use MapsIndoors!
-For more documentation, please visit the rest of our Docs site for [Android](/android/v3/), [iOS](/ios/v3/) and [Web](/web/v4/).
+For more documentation, please visit the rest of our Docs site!.